National Award for SEN Coordination

 You will be set up with a unique log in prior to the course commencing and you can continue to use this facility throughout the duration of your course.

-You can access the LMS at any time either by clicking ‘Access LMS’ in the main menu of the site, or by clicking here.
+For those who are current participants you can access the LMS at any time either by clicking ‘Access LMS’ in the main menu of the site, or by clicking here.

 In order to deliver this qualification, we work in partnership with the following organisations: